 CLEANING PRODUCTS

-1. They are generally less foamy
+1. They are usually less foamy

 2. The smell may be less attractive